actionshrimp/vim-xpath/README.md

 A plugin to allow XPath search and evaluation on XML documents being edited in vim, using the python lxml library.

-This branch contains a work in progress rewrite of the plugin.
-The version in the master branch currently works, so use that for the time being - this will be merged into the master branch when ready.
+For installation/usage instructions, see doc/xpath.txt

-Check the build status to see if the current version is usable - although the tests are still being setup to work with Travis correctly.
+This is a complete rewrite of the old version of the xpath plugin.
 Features of the rewrite:

 - [✔] Proper namespace support
 - [✔] Use the loclist instead of a custom output buffer, for more standard vim behavior
 - [✔] Handle line numbers on large XML files correctly
-- [ ] Reworking of auto-completion functionality
+- [ ] Reworking of auto-completion functionality - TBC